dvrsngrai/react-js-learning-projects/README.md

 ![alt text](http://i.imgur.com/XqyyIrD.png 'Results Page')

-## 4. IMDB Movie Search application
+## 4. IMDB Movie Search Application
 A simple application which searches the IMDB database using the JSON API provided by www.omdbapi.com.
 It uses ReactJS and Flux.

 ### Screenshots